StanislavValov/team-bank/front-end/README.md

 ## Philosophy

-The principal goal of `ngBoilerplate` is to set projects up for long-term success.
+The principal goal of `ngBoilerplate` is to set projects up for long-term onSuccess.
 So `ngBoilerplate` tries to follow best practices everywhere it can.
 These are:

 - Properly orchestrated modules to encourage drag-and-drop component re-use.